Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Introduction

 \section{Introduction}

 Gas motions on various scales shape the structure of the Intra Cluster Medium (ICM), ranging from bulk motions and merger shocks on large scales (i.e. Mpc) to turbulence on small scales ($\mathcal{O}(10)\,$kpc), connected via a turbulent cascade \citep{Kravtsov&Borgani2012,Mohapatra+2021}.
-They act as non-thermal pressure, leading to deviations from the assumption of hydrostatic equilibrium and to the hydrostatic mass bias \citep{Rasia+2006,Shi+2016,Biffi+2016,Vazza+2018,Angelinelli+2020a,Ettori&Eckert2022}.
+They act as non-thermal pressure, leading to deviations from the assumption of hydrostatic equilibrium and to the hydrostatic mass bias \citep{Rasia+2006,Shi+2016,Biffi+2016,Vazza+2018a,Angelinelli+2020,Ettori&Eckert2022}.

-Direct access to small-scale velocities by observations has been achieved by the \citet{HitomiCollaboration+2016,HitomiCollaboration+2018}, studying the broadening of X-ray spectral emission lines in the Perseus cluster.
+Direct access not only to bulk-motions, but also to small-scale velocitiy dispersions by observations has been achieved by the \citet{HitomiCollaboration+2016,HitomiCollaboration+2018}, studying the broadening of X-ray spectral emission lines in the Perseus cluster.
+The velocity dispersion is mostly attributed to turbulence.
 They find small-scale velocities of $100-200$\,km\,s$^{-1}$, corresponding to a turbulent pressure support of only $4\%$ in the central $60$\,kpc of the cluster.